Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Methods

 \section{Methods}

 We validated our implementation of alchemical metadynamics with free energy calculations for different test systems/alchemical processes with varying complexities and dimensions of the CV space.
-These range from decoupling an argon atom (System 1) from water, or a model molecule composed of 4 interaction sites (System 2, as shown in Figure \ref{test_sys}A) from water, to the binding and unbinding event of CB8-G3 host-guest binding complex (System 3, as shown in Figure \ref{test_sys}B).
+These range from decoupling an argon atom (Case 1) from water, or a model molecule composed of 4 interaction sites (Case 2, as shown in Figure \ref{sys2}) from water, to the methylation of a nucleobase and a duplex residue (Case 3, as shown in Figure \ref{sys3}).
 In the following subsections, we describe the simulation methods of different test systems, along with the details of the corresponding free energy calculations.
 All simulations were performed at 298K using GROMACS 2021.4.
 For metadynamics simulations, either a testing branch based on PLUMED 2.7 or PLUMED 2.8 was used, with no difference between the two versions except for the way of specifying relevant parameters.
-All files relevant to our simulations and test systems can be found in our \href{https://github.com/shirtsgroup/alchemical_MetaD}{project repository}.
+All files relevant to our simulations and test systems can be found in our project repository~\href{https://github.com/shirtsgroup/alchemical_MetaD}.